mattriley/agile-avatars/README-TEMPLATE.md

 > Mocking is required when our decomposition strategy has failed.

-This constraint encourages a design which is:
+Encourages:
-- Loosely coupled.
+- Loose coupling.
-- Supports test doubles without the aid of a library.
+- Test doubles without the aid of a library.

 # Architecture